-Based on the census data and the actuarial assumptions used for the June 30, 2021 actuarial valuation, our observations and recommendations are as follows:
+Based on the census data and the actuarial assumptions used for the June 30, 2023 actuarial valuation, our observations and recommendations are as follows:

-- The current employee monthly rate is \$2.40 through June 30, 2022.
-Based on this rate, the estimated total annual contributions would be about \$133,200 (about \$66,600 each for the members and the City) for plan year 2021/2022.
-The current monthly rate of \$2.40 previously adopted by the Board was a result of a reduction by 20% from the prior monthly rate of \$3.00. - It is our understanding that the earnings credited to the Family Death Benefits Reserve include realized and unrealized gains or losses.
+- The current employee monthly rate is \$1.90 through June 30, 2024.
+Based on this rate, the estimated total annual contributions would be about \$94,600 (about \$47,300 each for the members and the City) for plan year 2023/2024.
+The current monthly rate of \$1.90 previously adopted by the Board was a result of a reduction by 20% from the prior monthly rate of \$2.40 previously recommended by Segal as a result of the June 30, 2021 valuation.
+That recommendation was made after considering the surplus position of the Plan as of the date of that valuation. - It is our understanding that the earnings credited to the Family Death Benefits Reserve include realized and unrealized gains or losses.
 Therefore, the crediting procedure for the Family Death Benefits Reserve is in line with the procedure utilized for the Retirement Plan reserves (with the exceptions of the Reserve for Member Contributions and the Annuity Reserve).
-Since the future payment liability for this program has been discounted at the valuation assumed earnings rate of 7.00% per year for this valuation, we believe the crediting procedure is consistent with the valuation discount rate assumption.
+Since the future payment liability for this program has been discounted at the valuation assumed earnings rate of 7.00% per year for this valuation, we believe the crediting procedure is consistent with the valuation discount rate assumption. - For several years, Plan assets have exceeded the Plan's liability reserve.
+The Plan does not currently have a formal policy on how the monthly premium rate should be adjusted to reflect any such funding surplus.
+However, after discussions with LACERS in 2017, we recommended two action items for reducing surplus in the FDBP liability reserve for the June 30, 2017 FDBP valuation, and those action items were adopted by the Board and implemented by LACERS.
+We have continued presenting similar action items for the Board to consider for the June 30, 2023 FDBP valuation and those two items are provided as an Appendix to this report.